 You can take them right here at the Learning Studio.
 Tests are offered Monday, Wednesday and Thursday at 9 a.m.

 You can easily set up an appointment based on your own availability through Oasis.
-First, after you log in, you select the "Make Appointments" tab.
-Then, you select the "Learning Studio Appointments" link.
-Next, you select the type of appointment you would like from the drop-down menu and hit the button "next."
-Following that step, you select the type of appointment you would like under "Appt Type," the type of tutor you would like (if you don't have a preference, just select "Any Session"), and the specific tutor you want (with no preference, you may select "Any Resource").
-You then click on a white space where you see the tutor open that correlates with the day and time you would like your appointment.
-The next screen will confirm your information, and you press the button "Make Appointment."
+First, after you log in, select the "Make Appointments" tab.
+Then, select the "Learning Studio Appointments" link.
+Next, select the type of appointment you would like from the drop-down menu and hit the button "Next."
+Following that step, select the type of appointment you would like under "Appt Type," the type of tutor you would like (if you don't have a preference, just select "Any Session") and the specific tutor you want (with no preference, you may select "Any Resource").
+Then click on a white space where you see the tutor open that correlates with the day and time you would like your appointment.
+The next screen will confirm your information; press the button "Make Appointment."
 A confirmation email will be sent to both your Loop email account and your tutor's.

 No, the Learning Studio is free when you come in because the cost is built into your tuition.